s4ke/Master-Thesis/src/md/041-futures.md

 the `ArrowParallel` type class earlier.
-Note that we can also define default utility instances `Future fut a ()` for each backend similar to how `ArrowParallel arr a b ()` was defined in Section \ref{sec:parallel-arrows} as we will shortly see in the implementations for the backends.
+Note that we can also define default utility instances `Future fut a ()` for each backend similar to how `ArrowParallel arr a b ()` was defined in Chapter \ref{sec:parallel-arrows} as we will shortly see in the implementations for the backends.

 Since `RD` is only a type synonym for a communication type that Eden uses